gecko0307/gscript2/README.md

 GScript2
 ========
-GScript2 is a minimalistic prototype-oriented scripting language and accompanying VM.
+GScript2 is a prototype-oriented toy scripting language and accompanying VM.
 It is a successor of [GScript](https://github.com/gecko0307/mathom/tree/master/gscript).

 Provided code is not optimized and may contain bugs.